 A: No. The SGL has been redesigned for the new edition.
 Therefore, the current SGL provided in the Test Coordinator’s Kit and through the Order Management system must be used.

-Q: We test students in August but don't usually receive the Pre-Identification (Pre-ID) labels in time to return Answer Books in August, so we wait until the October deadline.
+Q: We test students in August but don't usually receive the Pre-ID labels in time to return Answer Books in August, so we wait until the October deadline.
 Is this all right?

 A: Yes.
-If Answer Books are held until all labels are received, make sure to return them prior to the AA Window Request a Pickup or On-Your-Own Shipment deadlines in mid-November.
-Answer Books submitted after this deadline will be considered received outside of the AA Window even, if the tests were administered during the AA Window (July 1–October 31).
+If Answer Books are held until all labels are received, be sure to return them prior to the AA Window Request a Pickup or "on-your-own" shipping deadlines in mid-November.
+Answer Books submitted after this deadline will be considered as received outside of the AA Window, even if the tests were administered during the AA Window (July 1 through October 31).